 4. Practice makes perfect.
 Do not be afraid to practice your posing and faces in the mirror prior to your session.
 This is especially important for seniors, engagement and boudoir photography.
 After you have found poses you like on Pinterest, mimic them until you find your mojo!

 5. On the day of shooting, pack yourself a few items to keep you fed, hydrated, and comfortable while we shoot.
 Modeling is a hard job and clients always tell me how surprised they are at how tired and hungry they are after a session.
 Be prepared with a light snack bag, H2O, and some gum to clean those pearly whites before your next image!
 You may also want to pack a warm jacket and gloves for in between sets.

 After your Session...

 1. I will post process your images and begin the editing process.
 Editing can take a while depending on how many images we take and how many flaws need to be minimized on top of my full time job.
-The normal wait time ranges between three to six months for weddings and three to four months for Basic or Family Sessions.

-***If you are on a shorter time frame, please let me know prior to booking so that we can make adjustments accordingly.
-As I edit through your set I will post sneak peaks for you to share with your friends and family on social media.
+***If you are on a short time frame, please let me know prior to booking so that we can make adjustments accordingly.
+As I edit through your set I will post previews for you to share with your friends and family on social media.
 If you choose to re-post one of these images please ensure that my logo is listed and/or that you tag the name "Mountain Mama Photography" in the post credits.RAW files will not be made available for distribution or viewing.